Bhogeswar Baruah: Football

 To participate in the Santosh trophy, Baruah attempted to qualify for the Andhra Pradesh state team which would allow him to participate in the tournament.
 For the selection of the state team, a special tournament was organised at the Lal Bahadur Shastri Stadium in Hyderabad, and the state team would be formed based on the performance of players in the tournament.
-The top five teams in the Hyderabad football league participated, and on the final day Baruah played against the Andhra Pradesh police team in an intense match which finished in a draw.
-After the end of the tournament, Baruah was not selected for the team, which led to arguments outside the Hyderabad football association office due to Baruah's strong defensive performance in the tournament.
-Upon hearing the news, Baruah initially accepted the decision but after later reflection he realised that a weakness of team sports is that things such as unfair selection are likely to happen because of players with equal abilities, and he then assessed that individual sport would not have this disadvantage.
-Shortly after this, he went to a Sai Baba temple with a friend where he vowed to give up football and take up a new individual sport.
-He later told Singh and his teammates, who encouraged him to stay but accepted his reasoning that he could find greater success in an individual sport.
-Baruah never returned to football after this.
+The top five teams in the Hyderabad football league participated, and on the final day Baruah played against the Andhra Pradesh police team in a match which finished in a draw.
+After the end of the tournament, Baruah was not selected for the team, and attributed this experience as a contributing factor for his decision to move from team sports to an individual sport.

 Transition to athletics

 After leaving football, Baruah tried numerous other sports.
-Although football had been his main game, he often entered other events during inter-platoon competitions including 400 metres, relay races, long jump and javelin throw.
+Although he primarily focused on football, Baruah often entered other events during inter-platoon competitions including 400 metres, relay races, long jump and javelin throw.
 He also tried boxing and swimming.

-Baruah entered a inter-platoon boxing competition, despite having never boxed before, after watching a few practice sessions and learning basic rules.
-He reached the final of the competition, but his opponent was a trained boxer; Baruah was badly injured in the match and after collapsing was taken to hospital.
-He woke up the following morning and saw his opponent, who despite winning the match, was almost equally bruised and swollen.
-They both agreed to never box again.
+Despite having never boxed before, he entered an inter-platoon competition.
+He reached the final, but was injured and hospitalised; later deciding not to take up boxing again.
 Baruah then leaned towards taking up swimming, where he met Bengali athlete and services member B.K.
 Dey.
 He advised Baruah that, in order to earn his colour service, he should take up athletics, and specifically the 400 metres.
-Under Dey's mentorship, Baruah trained rigorously and followed a strict schedule in the off-season.
+Under Dey's mentorship, Baruah trained during the off-season under Dey.